 Students taking this course will apply the concepts and methods learned in the Teacher Education program to the classroom during 12 weeks (15 weeks if seeking Endorsements) of supervised teaching in their licensure area.
 Students seeking the Kindergarten or Special Education Endorsements will complete a 15-week student teaching experience to gain experience in both the Elementary and Kindergarten, or Special Education, classrooms.

-Students seeking a K-12 license will complete a 12-week student teaching experience to gain experience in both elementary and secondary education classes.
-All students will participate in Pre-Student Teaching Seminar, Post-Student Teaching Seminar, Week 8 or 9 Student Teaching Seminar and Final Portfolio Defense.
+All students will participate in Student Teaching Seminars, Final Portfolio Defenses (as assigned) and the School of Education Pinning Ceremony.